wixplosives/engine/docs/docs/utils/engineer/start.md

 - `--inspect`
 - `-p` ,`--port <port>`
 - `--open <open>`
-  -- `autoLaunch [autoLaunch]` -should auto launch node environments if feature name is provided (default: true)
+- `--autoLaunch [autoLaunch]` -should auto launch node environments if feature name is provided (default: true)
 - `--engineerEntry <engineerEntry>` - entry feature for engineer (default: "engineer/gui")
 - `--webpackConfig <webpackConfig>` - path to webpack config to build the engine with
 - `--nodeEnvironmentsMode <nodeEnvironmentsMode>` one of "new-server", "same-server" or "forked" for choosing how to launch node envs